webrcade/webrcade-docs/docs/platforms/xbox/index.md

 ![](../../assets/images/platforms/xbox/new-game-controls.png){: style="margin:5px; border: 1px solid #666" class="center zoomD"}

-* At this point, the controller icon in the navigation bar (highlighted in red in the screenshot above) should be light blue in color without a red `X`, indicating that the page is in `Game Controls` mode.
+* At this point, the controller icon in the navigation bar (highlighted in red in the screen above) should be light blue in color without a red `X`, indicating that the page is in `Game Controls` mode.

 Holding down the :material-microsoft-xbox-controller-menu: `Menu` button when in `Game Controls` mode will switch to `Browsing Controls` mode.
 The controller icon in the navigation bar will have a red `X` in the bottom-right portion of the controller, indicating that the page is currently in `Browsing Controls` mode.